martylamb/boom/README.md

 A bunch of things remain planned:

-  * Authentication Filter
+  * Authentication Filter (already done in another project, needs to be extracted and cleaned up)
-  * Automatic CSRF protection
+  * Automatic CSRF protection (already done as above)
   * i18n
-  * separate jars bundling existing static content (e.g. jquery, font-awesome, etc.)
+  * maybe provide separate jars bundling existing static content (e.g. jquery, font-awesome, etc.) or use WebJars
   * Maven project archetype
   * Debug-mode use of external tools like request.bin or other http test endpoints